gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part2.md

                 if (edits < 2) {
                     break;
                 }
-                /* Otherwise same case as in the 'if' part, except we substract 2 edits */ length +=2;
+                /* Otherwise same case as in the 'if' part, except we subtract 2 edits */ length +=2;
                 edits -= 2;
                 prevBracket = MATCH_PAREN;